electerm/electerm/README.md

 # for mac, will open the drag to install panel

 ```

+## upgrade

+- if you downloaded it, then just download the latest edition, reinstall.
+- if you install from npm, just run `npm i -g electerm` again.

 ## features
 - work as a terminal/file manager or ssh/sftp client(similar to xshell)